-1 (1) For each drive-up window of a bank or financial institution, business service, or other drive-through use not 2 listed, a minimum of five stacking spaces shall be provided; and 3 4 (2) For each service window of a drive-through restaurant, a minimum of seven stacking spaces shall be provided.
-5 (c) Generally, to reduce congestion and turning lane conflicts, drive-through facilities shall not take access from a 6 principal arterial street.
-Drive-through facilities must be provided access from a secondary street or road unless a traffic and circulation study, which includes a vehicle stacking analysis, clearly demonstrates that the proposed use 8 9 and site design will not result in vehicles encroaching onto the public right-of-way, or interfering with any pedestrian circulation, traffic maneuvering, or other parking space areas.
+- (1) For each drive-up window of a bank or financial institution, business service, or other drive-through use not listed, a minimum of five stacking spaces shall be provided; and - (2) For each service window of a drive-through restaurant, a minimum of seven stacking spaces shall be provided. - (c) Generally, to reduce congestion and turning lane conflicts, drive-through facilities shall not take access from a principal arterial street.
+Drive-through facilities must be provided access from a secondary street or road unless a traffic and circulation study, which includes a vehicle stacking analysis, clearly demonstrates that the proposed use and site design will not result in vehicles encroaching onto the public right-of-way, or interfering with any pedestrian circulation, traffic maneuvering, or other parking space areas.
 (Ord.
 1611 § 19, 2018; Ord.
-1246 § 16, 10 2000).
-11 22.60.013 Pedestrian circulation and access.
-12 The following general pedestrian design standards shall apply to all developments throughout the city in addition to 13 those outlined elsewhere within special planning areas and design overlay districts: 14 (a) All uses, except detached single-family dwellings, shall provide pedestrian access onto the site.
-Pedestrian access 15 points shall be provided at all pedestrian arrival points to the development including the property edges, adjacent 16 lots, abutting street intersections, crosswalks, and at transit stops.
-Pedestrian access shall be located as follows: 17 (1) Access points at property edges and to adjacent lots shall be coordinated with existing development to 18 provide circulation connections between developments; and 19 (2) Residential developments shall provide links between cul-de-sacs or groups of buildings and nearby streets 20 to allow pedestrian access from within the development and from adjacent developments to activity centers, 21 parks, common tracts, open spaces, schools, or other public facilities, transit stops, and public streets.
-22 (b) Pedestrian walkways shall form an on-site circulation system that minimizes the conflict between pedestrians 23 and vehicular traffic at all points of pedestrian access to on-site parking and building entrances.
-Pedestrian walkways 24 shall be provided when the pedestrian access point or any parking space is more than 75 feet from the building 25 entrance or principal on-site destination and as follows: 26 27 (1) All developments which contain more than one building shall provide walkways between the principal entrances of the buildings; 28 (2) All nonresidential buildings set back more than 100 feet from the public right-of-way shall provide for 29 reasonably direct pedestrian access from the building to buildings on adjacent lots; and 30 (3) Pedestrian walkways across parking areas shall be located as follows: 31 (A) Walkways running parallel to the parking rows shall be provided at a minimum of every four rows; 32 and 33 (B) Walkways running perpendicular to the parking rows shall be no further than 20 parking spaces.

-located by the sight-impaired pedestrian by either grade change, texture or other equivalent means;
+1246 § 16, 2000).

+22.60.013 Pedestrian circulation and access.

+The following general pedestrian design standards shall apply to all developments throughout the city in addition to those outlined elsewhere within special planning areas and design overlay districts:

+- (a) All uses, except detached single-family dwellings, shall provide pedestrian access onto the site.
+Pedestrian access points shall be provided at all pedestrian arrival points to the development including the property edges, adjacent lots, abutting street intersections, crosswalks, and at transit stops.
+Pedestrian access shall be located as follows: - (1) Access points at property edges and to adjacent lots shall be coordinated with existing development to provide circulation connections between developments; and - (2) Residential developments shall provide links between cul-de-sacs or groups of buildings and nearby streets to allow pedestrian access from within the development and from adjacent developments to activity centers, parks, common tracts, open spaces, schools, or other public facilities, transit stops, and public streets. - (b) Pedestrian walkways shall form an on-site circulation system that minimizes the conflict between pedestrians and vehicular traffic at all points of pedestrian access to on-site parking and building entrances.
+Pedestrian walkways shall be provided when the pedestrian access point or any parking space is more than 75 feet from the building entrance or principal on-site destination and as follows: - (1) All developments which contain more than one building shall provide walkways between the principal entrances of the buildings; - (2) All nonresidential buildings set back more than 100 feet from the public right-of-way shall provide for reasonably direct pedestrian access from the building to buildings on adjacent lots; and - (3) Pedestrian walkways across parking areas shall be located as follows: - (A) Walkways running parallel to the parking rows shall be provided at a minimum of every four rows; and - (B) Walkways running perpendicular to the parking rows shall be no further than 20 parking spaces. - (c) Pedestrian access and walkways shall meet the following minimum design standards: - (1) Access and walkways shall be physically separated from driveways and parking spaces by landscaping, berms, barriers, grade separation or other means to protect pedestrians from vehicular traffic; - (2) Access and walkways shall be a minimum of five feet of unobstructed width and meet the city's surfacing standards for walkways or sidewalks; - (3) Access shall be usable by mobility-impaired persons and shall be designed and constructed to be easily located by the sight-impaired pedestrian by either grade change, texture or other equivalent means;